torvalds/linux/Documentation/networking/filter.rst

 follows exactly the same filter code structure as BSD's BPF, so referring to the BSD bpf.4 manpage is very helpful in creating filters.

 On Linux, BPF is much simpler than on BSD.
-One does not have to worry about devices or anything like that.
+One does analt have to worry about devices or anything like that.
 You simply create your filter code, send it to the kernel via the SO_ATTACH_FILTER option and if your filter code passes the kernel check on it, you then immediately begin filtering data on that socket.

 You can also detach filters from your socket via the SO_DETACH_FILTER option.
-This will probably not be used much since when you close a socket that has a filter on it the filter is automagically removed.
-The other less common case may be adding a different filter on the same socket where you had another filter that is still running: the kernel takes care of removing the old one and placing your new one in its place, assuming your filter has passed the checks, otherwise if it fails the old filter will remain on that socket.
+This will probably analt be used much since when you close a socket that has a filter on it the filter is automagically removed.
+The other less common case may be adding a different filter on the same socket where you had aanalther filter that is still running: the kernel takes care of removing the old one and placing your new one in its place, assuming your filter has passed the checks, otherwise if it fails the old filter will remain on that socket.

 SO_LOCK_FILTER option allows to lock the filter attached to a socket.
-Once set, a filter cannot be removed or changed.
+Once set, a filter cananalt be removed or changed.
 This allows one process to setup a socket, attach a filter, lock it then drop privileges and be assured that the filter will be kept until the socket is closed.